 Trapezoid Step-Cut Diamond Pair | Image Courtesy of Linara Custom Jewelry

-Trapeze diamonds are also known as trap-cut or trapezoid diamonds because they have four stones with one set being parallel lines.
+Trapeze diamonds are also known as trap-cut or trapezoid diamonds because they have four sides, with one set being parallel lines.
 Much like shield-cut diamonds, they can be cut in both brilliant and step-cut shapes.
 Trapeze diamonds are often mounted as side stones on diamond rings, with the longest edge set against the central stone.

 64Facets Lozenge Loose Step-Cut Diamond